roman-coussement/roman-coussement/README.md

 - 👋 Hi, I’m @roman-coussement - you can find a portfolio of my work [here](https://github.com/roman-coussement/roman-coussement.github.io), or in the repository titled *roman-coussement.github.io* below.
 - 👀 I’m interested in: computational mathematics and mathematical modelling, and their applications to finance.
 - 🌱 I’m currently learning: Java and revising my Python knowledge
-- 💞️ I’m looking to collaborate on: anything!
 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/roman-coussement/)